yougov/velociraptor/docs/balancers.rst

 file for each pool.
 So you'll only have problems if two workers are both trying to update the same pool at the same time.

-The Varnish balancer, however, does not support a glob-style include of all files in a directory as nginx does, so the Varnish balancer maintains a pools.vcl file with include directives for all of the pool-specific files.
+Varnish, however, does not support a glob-style include of all files in a directory as nginx does, so the Varnish balancer maintains a pools.vcl file with include directives for all of the pool-specific files.
 The pools.vcl file is updated only when new pools are created.
 So there is additional risk of overwritten config with the Varnish balancer if two Velociraptor workers are trying to create new pools at the same time.
 (This is *probably* an extremely rare occurence, but it will depend on the size of your Velociraptor installation.)

 Additionally, if you have multiple nginx or Varnish instances configured for a balancer, there will be a few seconds of lag between when the first and last